jaybny/jaybny.github.io/index.md

 subtitle: Sidepit
 ---

 At my core, I'm a dedicated husband and father.
-Professionally, I'm a GenX software developer with an unwavering passion for the intricacies of financial markets.
-When I'm not engrossed in code or exploring the depths of Bitcoin, I'm strategizing my next fantasy football move.
+Professionally, I'm a GenX software developer with a strong passion for  financial markets.
+When I'm not diving into code or exploring the intricacies of Bitcoin, I'm planning my next fantasy football move.

 ## From Brooklyn to Bitcoin: Jay Berg's Odyssey

-Growing up in Brooklyn, NY, my interest in finance was sparked by my father, Milton Berg, and his uncanny prediction of the Black Monday crash in '87.
-This event propelled me to code my own trading system during my formative years, ushering me into the world of electronic trading alongside early innovators like Datek Securities.
+Growing up in Brooklyn, NY, my interest in finance was sparked by my father, Milton Berg, who impressively predicted the '87 Black Monday crash.
+This event inspired me to create my own trading system during my early years, introducing me to electronic trading alongside pioneers like Datek Securities.

-In '97, Bloomberg was my proving ground.
-Immersed in a dynamic environment filled with astute traders, I deepened my understanding of trading, coding, and the relentless pursuit of market advantages.
-Initially, I believed math held the keys to the market, but soon grasped that it was merely a piece of a larger puzzle.
+In '97, I honed my skills at Bloomberg.
+Immersed in a dynamic environment with sharp traders, I deepened my understanding of trading, coding, and the constant pursuit of market advantages.
+While I initially thought math was the key to trading, I realized it's just one part of the puzzle.

-My journey led me to Chicago, the heartland of high-frequency trading.
-The industry was rapidly transitioning from the tangible energy of trading floors to the digital frontier.
-Finally, at Fortress Investment Group, I witnessed and participated in the frenetic evolution of trading: from the primal race for speed to the nuanced chase for Alpha.
+My path led me to Chicago, the epicenter of high-frequency trading.
+It was in this bustling city that I met my now wife.
+The trading industry was rapidly shifting from traditional trading floors to the digital arms race.
+Finally, at Fortress Investment Group, I experienced the fast-paced evolution of trading: from speed to nuanced Alpha strategies.

 Enter Bitcoin.
-After poring over the whitepaper, I recognized its potential immediacy.
-This revelation spurred me to author the "Satoshi Fantasy" [white paper](satoshifantasy) in 2014, and to [code](https://github.com/protoblock/protoblock) an innovative blockchain: [FantasyBit](https://fantasybit.com/).
-Its aim?
-To transform fantasy football skills into a digital asset, and leverage it a decentralized fantasy futures exchange.
+After reading the whitepaper, I was all in immediately.
+This spurred me to write the "Satoshi Fantasy" [white paper](satoshifantasy) in 2014, and [code](https://github.com/protoblock/protoblock) an innovative blockchain: FantasyBit.
+Its goal?
+Transforming fantasy football skills into a digital asset and using it in a decentralized fantasy futures exchange.

 Despite the promise, challenges arose, like front-running.
-Yet, adversity fosters innovation.
-I conceptualized a solution, earned a patent, and in 2021, unveiled the [Sidepit white paper](https://jaybny.com/sidepit/).
-Currently, I'm in the midst of bringing the Sidepit exchange to life, continuing my relentless pursuit of financial innovation.
+I persevered, conceived a solution, secured a patent, and in 2021, introduced the [Sidepit white paper.](https://jaybny.com/sidepit/) Currently, I'm working on making the Sidepit bitcoin exchange a reality, continuing my pursuit of financial innovation.

-On a personal note, a moment of pride: I was the first to share the Bitcoin ticker symbol on Twitter: [`$BTCUSD`](https://twitter.com/jaybny/status/233992704994971648).
-As Sidepit becomes into reality, I find myself at a thrilling juncture, merging decades of financial acumen with the revolutionary promise of decentralized technology.
+On a personal note, a moment of pride: I was the first to share the Bitcoin ticker symbol on Twitter: $BTCUSD.
+As Sidepit comes to life, I'm excited to merge my financial experience with the promise of decentralized technology.